Adapting to Living with Less: A Transformative Journey

 Perception And Discontent

-It’s worth mentioning that the rewards of a spacious, minimalist haven, aren’t nearly as great as the process of achieving contentment and, as one author put it “a sense of mastery…or participation in determining the content of life” -Mihaly Csikszentmihalyi ‘Flow’.
+It’s worth mentioning that the rewards of a spacious minimalist haven't, aren’t nearly as great as the process of achieving contentment and, as one author put it, “a sense of mastery…or participation in determining the content of life” -Mihaly Csikszentmihalyi ‘Flow.’

-Most of us have figured out, at this point, that how we feel about ourselves and the world around us (how much happiness we achieve), depends more on how our mind filters and interprets information and experiences than anything else.
+At this point, most of us have figured out that how we feel about ourselves and the world around us (how much happiness we achieve) depends more on how our mind filters and interprets information and experiences than anything else.

 Societal and genetic urges

-In his book, Flow, the author talks about ‘Reclaiming Experience’ which I found really interesting.
-He describes social and genetic instructions as being 2 forces of control that, when followed unquestioningly, lead to helplessness and unhappiness.
+In his book Flow, the author discusses ‘Reclaiming Experience,’ which I found really interesting.
+He describes social and genetic instructions as two forces of control that, when followed unquestioningly, lead to helplessness and unhappiness.

 Social instructions would be desires or rewards that society has agreed are worthy- the nice house, manicured lawn, sports car, the latest technology.
 Social desires.

 This leads to great discontent.
-Constantly reaching for the next prize that always dissolves and reappears in the distance.
+People constantly reach for the next prize, which always dissolves and reappears in the distance.

 Hello, discontent.